apguerrera/Daisy/README.md

 #### Add a pin number.
 It is as simple as that.

-Under the covers, sure there is some fancy cryptography, but it doesn’t need to be more complicated than that.
+Under the covers, sure there is some fancy cryptography, but for the users, it doesn’t need to be more complicated than that.
 If for whatever reason, say you had a lot of MKR and were asked to vote one way or worse, coerced to do so, you can simply use a dummy pin.
 It will still work, they would never know, it just won’t be counted by Maker.
 Everything on-chain is encrypted, so neither your preference nor its validity can be checked by anyone else.
 There is also proof that Maker counted every message just to be sure.

 #### Multiple Voting